What You’ll Learn

 Exclusive Bonus #1: How Mashup Lab Is Unleashing Rural Potential Across North America.

-Below is a recording of our recent workshop at the Community Futures National Conference that ran from May 8th-10th in Ottawa.
+Below is a recording of our recent workshop at the Community Futures National Conference that ran in Ottawa.
 We had a ton of fun delivering this talk and meeting a bunch of folks who are making a big impact in their communities.
 A few of our friends and colleagues missed the talk, didn’t attend the conference, or couldn’t be in the room with us–so we wanted to share this digital version.
 Enjoy!

 In this video you will: